silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 From the above analysis, we probably have two methods to decrease the average power consumption: one is to decrease the sleep current, another is to reduce the Rx on time.

 ## How to create the Long Preamble Duty Cycle example application in Simplicity Studio
-1.   click the "Simplicity IDE"，start Simplicity Studio V5
+1. Start Simplicity Studio V5, Click the **Simplicity IDE** perspective.
 2. Go to **Project**->**New**->**Silicon Labs Wizard...**
 3. Choose the board or device(we choose BRD4261A here), select the SDK version V3.2.1 and IAR or GNU ARM Toolchain, and then click the **NEXT**.
 4. In the left **Technology Type** tab, choose the **Propriety**.